dagraham/etm-tk/etmTk/help/ATKEYS.md

 The path to a file or a URL to be opened using the system default application when the user presses *Control-G* in the GUI.

+Tip.
+Have a pdf file with the agenda for a meeting?
+Stick an @g entry with the path to the file in the event you create for the meeting.
+Then whenever the meeting is selected, *Control-G* will bring up the agenda.

 ## @j job

 Component tasks or jobs within a task group are given by `@j job` entries. `@key value` entries prior to the first `@j` become the defaults for the jobs that follow. `&key value` entries given in jobs use `&` rather than `@` and apply only to the specific job.